 Painting Over Lacquer and Oil-Based Enamel

 If your kitchen cabinets are white and purchased from a store, the "paint" is likely a catalyzed lacquer.
-Cabinet manufacturers don't use paint for the finish.
-If the cabinets were painted by someone else, the paint could be water-based or oil-based.
+Cabinet manufacturers don't typically use paint.
+If the cabinets were painted by someone else, the paint could be water-based or oil-based enamel.

-Cabinets that are in good condition and already painted with water-based paint can be painted again with a new water-based paint and color, but the surface still needs cleaning and a light sanding to help with adhesion.
-It's important not to clean and sand painted cabinets too aggressively otherwise you will burn through the existing paint and expose the bare wood.
+Cabinets that are in good condition and already painted with water-based paint can be painted again with a new water-based paint, but the surface still needs cleaning and a light sanding to help with adhesion.
+It's important not to clean and sand painted cabinets too aggressively otherwise you will burn through the paint and expose the bare wood.